Neuro-Linguistic Programming – Some errors and problems mentioned by scientists, system trainers and yogis

 HERE IS THE STUDY I TALKED ABOUT ABOVE

 NLP continued to develop in the same spirit in which it began.
-Those who have the curiosity today to do a google search on this topic discover a lot of pages of propaganda and NLP advertising .
-The vast majority of them promise miraculous healings, immediate results without much effort, solving all problems – whether it’s losing weight, fear of speaking in front of an audience, airplane sickness, finding a “partner” (a bizarre vision of the couple relationship!) or even – for women – becoming pregnant(!).
+Those who have the curiosity to do a google search on this subject today discover a lot of NLP propaganda and advertising pages.
+The vast majority of them promise miraculous healings, immediate results without much effort, solving all problems – whether it’s losing weight, the fear of speaking in front of an audience, flight sickness, finding a “partner” (bizarre vision of the couple relationship!) or even – for women – getting pregnant (!).

 “Bandler said he created NLP so he could do whatever he wanted” – Christopher Tomasulo, NLP trainer (3)

-“The work of NLP does not cease to assert that this practice is based on the discoveries of experimental psychology, linguistics, neuro-psychology, computer science, systems theory, etc. But when we look at things more closely, we only find generalized loans.
-One of the great discoveries of NLP is that beliefs are at the core of any experience and knowledge.
+“NLP works do not cease to affirm that this practice is based on the discoveries of experimental psychology, linguistics, neuro-psychology, computer science, systems theory, etc. But when we look at things more closely, we find only generalized loans.
+One of the great discoveries of NLP is the fact that at the basis of all experience and knowledge are beliefs.
 It is known that this epistemology is already adopted by scientists from the works of Popper, Kuhn, Lakatos or Feyerabend.
-NLP didn’t invent anything about it.
-NLP is deceiving by name itself, using the term programming because it’s not based on any of the contemporary theories in computer science.
-Just as the word neurolinguistics leads us to believe that it is an application of this science, while it is very far from it.
-It actually uses bombastic terms to hide charlatanism.
-In summary, NLP is characterized by a total absence of a scientific and methodological basis, it resorts to false appellations to fool its customers who will pay dearly for something worth nothing.
-His methods bring nothing in addition to other theories.
+NLP doesn’t invent anything in this regard.
+NLP deceives even by name, using the term programming because it is not based on any of the contemporary theories in computer science.
+Just as the word neurolinguistics would have us believe that it is an application of this science, while it is very far from it.
+They actually use bombastic terms to hide the charlatanry.
+In summary, NLP is characterized by a total absence of a scientific and methodological basis, it resorts to false appellations to fool its customers who will pay dearly for something that is worth nothing.
+His methods do not bring anything in addition to other theories.
 In conclusion, a lot of noise for nothing.”
 (4)

-The fact of having mastered the ideas of others, of then presenting them as their own discoveries, giving them a perverse meaning, does not now prevent the parents of the NLP from fighting each other over copyright.
-“The last method of communication left to invent for Grinder and Bandler is through lawyers.
-Because Bandler filed a lawsuit against Grinder.
-The “specialist” in communication, or better said the copyright expert, now claims total paternity and all rights (to use names, methods, concepts and even certain verbal expressions) on NLP”, write R. Bruyer and S.Kalisz in a study on NLP.
+The fact that he appropriated the ideas of others, then presented them as his own discoveries, giving them a perverse meaning, does not prevent the parents of NLP from fighting each other over copyright.
+“The last method of communication left for Grinder and Bandler to invent is through lawyers.
+Because Bandler sued Grinder.
+The communication ‘specialist’ or rather the copyright expert, now claims full authorship and all rights (to use the name, methods, concepts and even certain verbal expressions) to the NLP,” write R. Bruyer and S. Kalisz in a study on NLP.
 (4)

 What are the problems of NLP – according to some trainers?

 8. Lack of regulation – Who regulates this area?
-Who provides the control in order to maintain a high quality level?
-Nelson: “The field of NLP operates in a way that seems uncontrollable.
-Anyone can do trainings, can set up an institute and do all sorts of things on behalf of NLP.”
-This is NLP seen by its own trainers and the picture is even grim.
-But there are many other things that reveal the true face of NLP as a method of manipulating and amplifying the ego.
+Who ensures the control in order to maintain a high quality level?
+Nelson: “The NLP field operates in a way that seems uncontrollable.
+Anyone can do trainings, set up an institute and do all kinds of things on behalf of the NLP.”

 NLP – more than manipulation

-“Most often NLP is called manipulation and rightly so it can be categorized that way.
-NLP is manipulation because it acts and uses the most advanced tools that give immediate results,” writes Marian Rujoiu, NLP trainer in a presentation material on the Internet (9).”
+“Most often NLP is called manipulation and it can rightly be categorized as such.
+NLP is manipulation because it acts and uses the most advanced tools that give immediate results,” writes Marian Rujoiu, NLP trainer in a presentation material on the internet (9).
 We can distinguish between positive manipulation and negative manipulation.
-We cannot in any way say that manipulation would be a good or an evil in itself.
-Positive manipulation is manipulation in the interests of the manipulated person[…].
+We cannot say in any way that manipulation is good or bad in itself.
+Positive manipulation is manipulation in the interest of the manipulated person […].
 But why do I have to defend myself from manipulation?
-Let us no longer pretend that we are just victims of manipulation.
-When we assume this passive role and realize that we have always been manipulated in a negative sense, the only one responsible is us.” (reasoning worthy of that of the CSM when it concluded that misa yogis abused themselves in March 2004, n.n.)
-“You don’t necessarily have to ask yourself the question, ‘Does he want to manipulate me?’
-Maybe he wants to manipulate you with good intentions (the road to hell is paved with good intentions, says a wise saying.
-You have to rejoice if someone is acting to achieve your interest, you have to rejoice when someone is talking to you so that you understand (it doesn’t even matter what, you have to rejoice when someone wants you a better life.
-Shall we refuse this good that comes down this route of manipulation just for the simple reason that we are dealing with a skilled man?”
+Let’s stop pretending that we are just victims of manipulation.
+When we assume this passive role and realize that we have always been manipulated in a negative way, we are the only ones responsible.” (reasoning worthy of that of the SCM when it concluded that MISA yogis abused themselves in March 2004, n.n.)
+“You don’t necessarily have to ask yourself, ‘Does he want to manipulate me?’
+Maybe he wants to manipulate you with good intentions (the road to hell is paved with good intentions, he says a wise saying).
+You have to rejoice when someone acts to achieve your interest, you have to rejoice when someone speaks to you so that you understand (it doesn’t matter what), you have to rejoice when someone wants you a better life.
+Should we refuse this good that comes on this path of manipulation just for the simple reason that we are dealing with a skilled man?”
 (9) The passage above is eloquent.
-Besides the fact that manipulation is by definition something harmful, deeply negative, and that has been the case since the world, another questionable aspect arises – who decides what is the interest of the person concerned by the manipulation?
+In addition to the fact that manipulation is by definition something harmful, profoundly negative and has been so since the beginning of the world, another questionable aspect arises – who decides what is the interest of the person targeted by manipulation?
 Manipulator?
 Person?
 How can she do this if she is not asked?
-Or the manipulator asks her from the beginning: “do you allow me to manipulate you a little in your interest?”
-And she suddenly lights up her face and responds with a sigh of relief, “Of course, how not to, covet!”
+Or the manipulator asks her from the beginning: “Will you allow me to manipulate you a little in your interest?”.
+And her face suddenly lights up and she replies relieved: “Of course, how can you not, you crave!”

-The new Machiavellianism
+The New Machiavellianism

-Me: yes.
+Me: Yes.
 That’s exactly what I’m telling you.

 NLP -a good tool to silence those who disagree with you!

-A similar episode features one of the NLP inspirers – hypnotherapist Milton Erickson: “In the ’50s, Thom Hartamnn continues, Milton Erickons was invited to the annual meeting of the Association of American Psychiatrists.
-As he suffered from polio as a child, he was in his well-known wheelchair.
-The President of the Association was at the entrance and greeted his guests, shaking hands with them.
-When it was his turn, they shook hands, but at that moment Erickson quickly took his pulse, gently pressing the index on his wrist, noticed the rhythm of his breathing and the blink of his eyes, and as they shook hands he rhythmized his words to be in consonance with the president’s physiology.
-He induced the hypnotic trance and asked him, “Did you notice that you felt very relaxed?”
-And he replied in the affirmative.
-This man had written an editorial in which he said that hypnosis was silly and criticized Erickson.
-“Do you know you’re in a mild hypnotic trance right now?” continued Erickson.
-“How interested!” the president replied.
+A similar episode features one of the NLP inspirers – hypnotherapist Milton Erickson: “In the 1950s, Milton Erickons was invited to the annual meeting of the American Psychiatric Association.
+As he suffered from polio since childhood, he was in his well-known wheelchair.
+The president of the Association was at the entrance and welcomed his guests, shaking hands with them.
+When it was his turn, they shook hands, but at that moment Erickson quickly took his pulse, gently pressing his index finger on his wrist, observed the rhythm of his breathing and the blinking of his eyes and as they shook hands he paced his words to be in line with the physiology of the president.
+She thus induced the hypnotic trance and asked him: “Have you noticed that you feel very relaxed?”
+And he answered in the affirmative.
+This man had written an editorial in which he said that hypnosis was nonsense and criticized Erickson.
+“Do you know you’re in a mild hypnotic trance right now?”
+Erickson continued.
+“How interested!” replied the president.
 “And you’ll see now that it works.”
 “Yes, you’re right, it’s very relaxing.”
-“I wonder if you could share with everyone here at the meeting how good you feel in the state of hypnosis,” Erickson then suggested.
-And the president went to the front and started, “I’d like to share with all of you friends, you know, to apologize to Milton Erickson…” After which brus wakes upc And it has a moment like, “Oh my God, what did I do?”
-This is called induction by interrupted handshake.”
+“I wonder if you could share with everyone present here at the meeting how good you feel in the state of hypnosis,” Erickson then suggested.
+And the president went to the front and began: “I would like to share with all of you friends, you know, to apologize to Milton Erickson…” Then he wakes up abruptlyc and he has a moment like, “Oh my God, what have I done?”
+This is called interrupted handshake induction.”
 (12)

-Here’s what Thom Hartmman says:
+Here is what Thom Hartmman also says:

-It wasn’t the first time the NLP had been used in politics at the highest level to influence the masses.
-In an article published in the New York Times we read: “Doug Wead, a close friend of Bush’s, who also writes a book about his discussions with the president, says: “Bush told me: as you can see there are certain code words.
-There are the right ways to say some things and other inappropriate ways.
-I will tell them that I have accepted Christ into my life” (14).
-The Boston Globe tells of the same subject under the headline “Words matter.
-How Bush speaks in the religious code”: “it was an allusion to the occult science of the NLP by which the president wants to manipulate his Christian voters through words designed to subconsciously induce the idea that he is one of their own. “ (15).
+<>This was not the first time that NLP was used in politics at the highest level to influence the masses.
+In an article published in the New York Times we read: “Doug Wead, a close friend of Bush who also writes a book about his discussions with the president, recounts: “Bush told me: as you can see, there are certain code words.
+There are appropriate ways to say some things and other inappropriate ways.
+I will tell them that I have accepted Christ in my life” (14).
+The Boston Globe reports on the same topic under the headline “Words matter.
+“It was an allusion to the occult science NLP through which the president wants to manipulate his Christian voters by means of words designed to subconsciously induce the idea that he is one of them” (15).

-NLP and Sales
+NLP and sales

-“The sales agent (AV): Good morning, Mr. Petrescu.
-I’m George Alexander, a salesperson at Delta Electronics.
-Potential customer (CP): Yes, I remember talking to you on the phone.
-(After he squeezes his hand, he sits back in the armchair, leans against the backrest, and puts his left leg over the right one).
-AV: (he also sits in the armchair in front of the desk; he imperceptibly imitates the tone of the voice and the way of sitting of the other).
-I understand that sales of ZKM computers are going very well… CP: (smiles satisfied) Yes, the demand is still high.
-We are pleased with them.
-AV: (tests the establishment of subtle contact, gradually changing its position; the other imitates it without realizing it, so the contact has been established) What prompted you to buy the products of our competitors?
-CP: (his eyes remain to the bottom right, revealing his way of perception “kinsthetic”) Well, I felt {kinesthetic or sensitive expression} that it was the best deal at the time and that’s why I signed the contract with them. (salesperson “anchors” subtly the phrase on the signing of the contract, uttered by the other, with an eyebrow lift and a certain gesture of the hand) I imagined how beautiful they would look {visual expressions} The ZKM’s in our new advertising brochures and I thought that after this association they would hear from us {auditory expression}.
-I was so caught by this idea {sensitive expression}, that I was burning with impatience {sensitive expression} to go back and put my people to work (again, AV “anchors” the other’s phrase, looking at the decision made in the past, with an eyebrow lift and the same hand gesture).
-That’s kind of what happened then and I feel {sensitive expression} that I was not mistaken.
-AV: (opens the briefcase and begins the presentation of its offer): The keyboard of our new models is much more comfortable.
-A simple touch {sensitive expression} of the keys is sufficient to activate them, so the warranty period offered by us is three times longer than the competition.
-In the computer, the modules are lightweight and simple to replace.
-I’m sure you feel {sensitive expression} the difference between the characteristics of our computers and those you market.
-Likewise, I’m sure buyers will feel {sensitive expression} immediately the advantages offered by our company… (as he speaks, the agent imitates the tonality and gestures with which the wholesaler described his strategy a few moments before; he also throws the “anchor”, in order to get the other to sign the contract, raising the eyebrows and gesturing from his hand)” (5).
+“Sales agent (AV): Good morning, Mr. Petrescu.
+I’m George Alexandru, a sales agent at Delta Electronics.
+Lead (CP): Yes, I remember talking to you on the phone.
+(After shaking his hand, he sits back in the armchair, leans against the backrest and puts his left leg over the right).
+AV: (he also sits in the armchair in front of the desk; he imperceptibly imitates the tone of the voice and the way the other person sits).
+I understand that ZKM computer sales are going very well for you… CP: (smiles satisfied) Yes, the demand is still high.
+We are happy with them.
+AV: (tests the establishment of subtle contact, gradually changing its position; the other imitates it without realizing it, so the contact has been established) What made you buy our competitors’ products?
+CP: (his eyes remain to the lower right, revealing his “kinsthetic” way of perceiving) Well, I felt {kinesthetic or sensitive expression} that it was the best deal at the time and that’s why I signed the contract with them. (the salesperson subtly “anchors” the phrase regarding the signing of the contract, spoken by the other, with a raising of the eyebrows and with a certain gesture of the hand) I imagined how beautiful {visual expressions} ZKMs would look in our new advertising brochures and I thought that after this association we would hear about {auditory expression}.
+I was so caught up in this idea {sensitive expression}, that I was burning with impatience { sensitive expression} to go back and put my people to work (again, AV “anchors” the other’s phrase, looking at the decision made in the past, with a raise of the eyebrows and the same gesture of the hand).
+That’s what happened then, and I feel { sensitive expression} that I wasn’t wrong.
+AV: (opens his briefcase and starts presenting his offer): The keyboard of our new models is much more comfortable.
+A simple touch of the keys is enough to activate them, which is why our warranty period is three times longer than the competition.
+In the computer, the modules are easy and simple to replace.
+I’m sure you feel the difference between the features of our computers and the ones you sell.
+Likewise, I am sure that buyers will also feel {sensitive expression} immediately the advantages offered by our company… (while speaking, the agent imitates the tone and gestures with which the wholesaler described his strategy a few moments before; he also drops the ‘anchor’ to get the other to sign the contract, raising his eyebrows and gesturing with his hand)” (5).

 NLP and lawyers

-Here’s an example of manipulation: A practitioner of neurolinguistic influencer systems accompanies his friend to the courthouse, where he is to be tried.
-At one point, during the trial, the judge is amused by a reply from a witness and bursts into laughter.
-Immediately the practitioner throws the “anchor”: he coughs in a certain way, drew his voice or sneezes discreetly, so as not to distract attention, but still to be heard by the judge.
-He then watches every moment of the judge’s relaxation and repeats the sound, in order to strengthen the bond established by that “anchor”.
+Here’s an example of manipulation: A practitioner of neurolinguistic influencing systems accompanies his friend to court, where he is to be tried.
+At one point, during the trial, the judge is amused by a witness’s reply and bursts into laughter.
+Immediately the practitioner drops the “anchor”: he coughs in a certain way, straightens his voice or sneezes discreetly, so as not to be distracting, but still to be heard by the judge.
+Then he watches each moment of relaxation of the judge and repeats the sound, in order to strengthen the connection established by that “anchor”.
 He also participates in other trials, throwing the “anchor” every time the judge smiles, but in such a way that he does not stand out.
-Then, during the trial of his friend, he throws the “anchor” as often as possible, but without distraction.
-The subtle bond created in this way between the “anchor” and the judge’s behavior will cause him to relax when addressing the defendant and even have a favorable attitude towards him.
-Grinder and Bandler argue that, applied by experienced practitioners, the method has chances of success in most cases.
+Then, during the trial of his friend, he drops the “anchor” as often as possible, but without distraction.
+The subtle connection created in this way between the “anchor” and the judge’s behavior will make him relax when addressing the defendant and even have a favorable attitude towards him.
+Grinder and Bandler argue that, applied by experienced practitioners, the method has a chance of success in most cases .
 (5)

-“NLP is designed in such a manipulative way that I think that telling the truth in an eloquent way or speaking from the heart, with a lot of passion – in the most important area where you should think about the evidence and the truth – will disappear forever,” says Joyce Tsongas, former president of the American Society of Judicial Consultants in the US.
+“NLP is designed in such a manipulative way that I think telling the truth in an eloquent way or speaking from the heart with a lot of passion — in the most important area where you should think about the evidence and the truth — will disappear forever,” says Joyce Tsongas, former president of the American Society of Judicial Consultants in the US.
 (19)

-“The most well-known NLP technique is anchoring.
-That’s exactly what nations does, a houston lawyer when he sits in the same place in the room whenever he wants to score or reinforce a certain aspect.
-For example, nations anchor the unpleasant state related to the idea of damage with a single place in the room, moving there whenever it is talked about, or even pointing to that place so that it connects in the minds of the jurors certain aspects of the discussion to the state of mental anguish.”
+The most well-known NLP technique is anchoring.
+This is exactly what Nations, a Houston lawyer, does when he sits in the same place in the room whenever he wants to mark or reinforce a certain aspect.
+For example, Nations anchors the unpleasant state related to the idea of damage with a single seat in the room, moving there whenever it is brought up, or even pointing to that place in such a way that it connects in the minds of the jurors certain aspects of the discussion to the state of mental anguish.”
 (19)

 And what about love?

-“Ross Jeffries is trained in the field of the art of the mind, more specifically in hypnosis and NLP .
+Ross Jeffries is trained in the field of the art of the mind, more specifically in hypnosis and NLP .
 He chose to apply his knowledge of these techniques in the art of seduction, and the results are explosive.
-Woe to the Fox who meets a high-speed Seducer and does not realize it.
-Ross can even get to bed with the Fox in an hour and what’s worst is that it can make her think it was her idea.
-The foxes seduced by the High-Speed Seducers are not aware of what is happening to them.”
-(17)
+Woe to the Fox who meets a high-speed Seducer and doesn’t realize it.
+Ross can even get into bed with the Fox in an hour, and what’s worse is that he can make her think it was her idea.
+The foxes seduced by the High-Speed Seducers are unaware of what is happening to them. ” (17)

 Instead of closing…